TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 Check the three properties of the distance function as stated in {prf:ref}`Prop:InnerProduct:PropertiesNorm`. &nbsp;
-For Rule iii., only show how it  follows from the corresponding Rule iii.m in that same proposition.
+For Rule iii., only show how it  follows from the corresponding Rule iii. in that same proposition.
 ::::